At a glance: Medicare health insurance in New Mexico

 But Medicare beneficiaries who do not have drug coverage through Medicaid or an employer-sponsored plan need Medicare Part D in order to have coverage for prescriptions.
 Part D can be purchased as a stand-alone plan, or integrated with a Medicare Advantage plan.
 Part D was created under the Medicare Modernization Act of 2003, which was signed into law by President George W. Bush.

-There are 27 stand-alone Part D plans for sale in New Mexico in 2019, with premiums that range from about $15 to $126/month.
+There are 26 stand-alone Medicare Part D plans for sale in New Mexico in 2020, with premiums that range from about $13 to $123/month.

-A total of 297,217 New Mexico Medicare beneficiaries had Part D coverage as of December 2018.
-That included 160,080 with stand-alone Part D coverage, and 137,137 with Part D coverage integrated with Medicare Advantage.
+A total of 315,215 New Mexico Medicare beneficiaries had Part D coverage as of June 2020.
+That included 153,796 with stand-alone Medicare Part D plans, and 161,419 with Part D coverage integrated with Medicare Advantage.

 Medicare spending in New Mexico

-You can read more about Medicare in New Mexico in our state Medicare guide.
-You can also contact the New Mexico State Health Insurance Assistance Program with questions related to Medicare coverage in the state.
+You can also contact the New Mexico State Health Insurance Assistance Program with questions related to Medicare eligibility in New Mexico and Medicare enrollment in New Mexico.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.